Frequently Asked Questions

 I have AP credit.
 Can I use that for medical/dental school?

-It depends, as schools vary in their AP policies.
-Some schools will accept them, some will only accept them for certain classes (statistics, calculus), and some won’t accept them at all.
-A good rule of thumb is that if Brandeis gave you credit for a specific course (like calculus), then schools will honor that.
-If you are using AP credit for a core science prerequisite (like Chemistry or Biology), you should plan on taking more intermediate/advanced coursework with lab in the same discipline.
-(For example, if you place out of chemistry, you should plan on taking an additional inorganic chemistry class beyond what’s already required.)
+It depends.
+Schools vary in their AP policies; some accept them, some only accept them for certain courses, and some won’t accept them at all.
+A good rule of thumb is this: If you have AP credit for a core science prerequisite (like Chemistry or Biology), you should plan to take additional intermediate/advanced coursework (with lab if applicable) in the same or similar discipline.
+For example, if you place out of chemistry, you should plan on taking an additional chemistry or biochemistry class beyond what’s already required.

 Can I take summer courses?
 Can I take courses at another institution?

 - Don’t split sequences.
-For example, don’t take first semester organic chemistry back home and second semester at Brandeis.
+For example, don’t take first semester organic chemistry elsewhere and second semester at Brandeis.
 There will inevitably be gaps or overlaps in the material.

 I didn’t do as well my first semester/first year as I wanted.
 Should I give up on my dream?